Rangers reach finish line of grueling stretch

 “When you’re winning it’s easy,” center fielder Carlos Gomez said.
 “When you’re losing, it’s something that’s tough.”

-A delay of 1 hour, 26 minutes left the Rangers and Red Sox in only the seventh inning at press time.
-The Rangers were trying to avoid a three-game sweep and an 0-6 mark in the season series with Boston.
+A delay of 1 hour, 26 minutes got the Rangers and Red Sox started late.
+But the victory allowed the Rangers to avoid a three-game sweep and was their first win in seven games this season against Boston.

-Things looked good for the Rangers.
-They led 8-2 behind home runs by Rougned Odor and Gomez, a two-run double for Jurickson Profar and 5 2/3 no-hit innings by Andrew Cashner.
+The Rangers looked sharp, powered by home runs from Rougned Odor and Gomez, a two-run double by Jurickson Profar and 5 2/3 no-hit innings by Andrew Cashner to start the night.

 The Rangers entered Wednesday 8-11 in the first 19 games of the 20-in-20.
 They were one game below .500 when the stretch started June 16, and a loss in No. 20 would leave them five below.